Annual Local History Roundtable

-- 2013: "Natives, Settlers, and Founders: Our Shared Community History" held in at the Grand Haven Community Center.
-Featured speakers include Eric Hemenway, Wallace Ewing, and Marjie Viveen
+- 2013 (Natives, Settlers, and Founders: Our Shared Community History): Held at the Grand Haven Community Center, featured speakers included Eric Hemenway (LTBB), Wallace Ewing, and Marjie Viveen

 - 2012 (Transportation and Waterways): Held at the Annis Water Institute in Muskegon, featured speakers included Kevin Finney (Jijak Foundation), Carl Bajema (GVSU), Daniel Yakes (MCC), Christine Byron (GRPL), and Tom Wilson